gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 The very fact of having two ways to do the same thing is already a sign of poor architecture and additional headaches for the developer, creating room for bad decisions.

-The same applies to parentheses — initially, it was a rather poor decision, as multiple calls in a row are hard to read:
+The same applies to parentheses — initially, it was a rather poor decision, as multiple calls in a row are hard to read, and it's precisely these that make autocompletion for arguments in functional programming inconvenient, without the dot notation.

 ```typescript
 thirdCall(c, secondCall(b, firstCall(a)))